xuchen66/sphinx-emdocs/source/serialem_training.rst

     This is to provide hands-on training on SerialEM.
 I will teach basic functions of the program.
 And I will teach how to use the powerful program for electron tomography data collection, and for single particle application as well.

  Requirement
     You are required to have basic knowledge for TEM operation, preferred for Tecnai/Titan/Talos system.
 You should be able to operate scope independently to get a properly foused image.
-You are now required, however, to have pre-knowledge of SerialEM itself.
+You are *not* required, however, to have pre-knowledge of SerialEM itself.

 This document lists the training contents that the three catagories - basics, tomography and single particle.